itsjihunpark/Data-Cleaning-Exercise/README.md

 -

-Although, this cleaning process was for a very small dataset- these methods of cleaning can also be applied for a much larger data set.
+Although, this cleaning process was for a very small dataset, these methods of cleaning can also be applied for a much larger data set.